 Why so few surfers?

 Other factors for the lack of crowd would include the fact that both Asu and Bawa, as fun as they are – were affected by the 2005 earthquake that lifted parts of the island up to 2m which had some negative effects on the waves.
 And to add to this, many surfers who would often take the trip across from Nias, simply don’t anymore because the locals will tell everyone that the waves are *broken* because they want to keep the surfers at Nias (Lagundri Bay).
 They do a good job and the rumours spread.
 Sure, there isnt a wave that matches the quality of Lagundri’s epic right hander, but then again you have to share it with 30+ guys every surf.
-Thats not for me.
 The Nias area has a bad rap for Malaria too (which isn’t true) & I also believe that the Hinakos has a "big wave" reputation (think Asu & Bawa) which isnt a good fit for everyone and combined with its relatively limited wave options its resulted in fluctuating visitors.

 So who does this place suit?

 Well it suited me for sure.
-I’m no charger but I’m happy in medium sized conditions, if I don’t have to fight for waves.
+I’m no charger but I’m happy in double over head or so, if I don’t have to fight for waves.
 I’d always be happy to lose some quality if it meant less people and so Asu was exactly that.
 Ive surfed numerous waves that are better than all the waves here but many of them I’d have to share with more people than I’d prefer to!
 I would say someone with a bit of experience in Indo, that doesn’t need babysitting that wants to clock up some crowd free sessions will love this region.
 Remember, prime time is anytime mid April until October.